visit-dav/visit/src/doc/tutorials/Aneurysm.rst

   * *Mesh color*
   * *Opaque color*
   * *Opaque mode* - When the Mesh plot's opaque mode is set to automatic, the Mesh plot will be drawn in opaque mode unless it is forced to share the visualization window with other plots, at which point the Mesh plot is drawn in wireframe mode.
 When the Mesh plot is drawn in wireframe mode, only the edges of each externally visible cell face are drawn, which prevents the Mesh plot from interfering with the appearance of other plots.
-In addition to having an automatic opaque mode, the Mesh plot can be forced to be drawn in opaque mode or wireframe mode by clicking the On or Off.
-Best demonstrated with the pressure pseudocolor plot present.
+In addition to having an automatic opaque mode, the Mesh plot can be forced to be drawn in opaque mode or wireframe mode by selecting the *On* or *Off*.
+This is best demonstrated with the Pseudocolor plot of pressure present.
   * *Show internal zones*

 You will need to click *Apply* to commit the settings to your plot.